 6 Ways Government Shutdowns Hurt You (Even if You’re Not a Federal Worker)

-The possibility of a government shutdown happens seemingly every year — sometimes twice — as Democrats and Republicans struggle to keep hold of Congress and pull spending legislation their way.
+The possibility of a government shutdown happens seemingly every year — sometimes twice — as Democrats and Republicans struggle for power in Congress and pull spending legislation their way.

 And the idea of the government shutting down can sound scary if you don’t know what such a move entails.

 Even if you’re not a government employee, the screeching halt of federal operations can affect you.

 Here’s what you need to know about how shutdowns work — and how your life could be affected by one in the future.